 - Speed bumps: If speeding is a concern in your neighborhood, installing speed bumps can be a great solution, particularly in areas where there are pedestrian crossings, or near children’s playgrounds.

 - Concrete curb and sidewalk repairs: Yes, concrete repair is an important part of HOA community maintenance!
 With time, concrete sidewalks and curbs can eventually crack and deteriorate.
 This is often a result of tree roots or damage from vehicles or other machinery.
-Our teams can do concrete demolition and installation to keep your neighborhood’s concrete sidewalks and curbs looking fresh.
+Our Texas Concrete teams in Austin and Central Texas can do concrete demolition and installation to keep your neighborhood’s concrete sidewalks and curbs looking fresh.

 - Sweeping & power washing: Sometimes all that’s needed to refresh your streets and parking lots is a thorough cleaning.
 We do that too!
 Keeping pavement surfaces clean and free of debris and engine oil or other chemicals is important to help protect the life of your asphalt.